• Skip to primary navigation

 Jump to Recipe

-tall pin with two images of Benihana onion soup and text divider.
+pin with closeup image of Benihana onion soup and text overlay.

 Benihana Onion Soup Recipe (Japanese Steakhouse Copycat)

-• Garlic - for that intensely unique garlic flavor that adds richness and depth of the flavor to the broth!
+• Garlic - for that unique garlic flavor that adds richness and depth of the flavor to the broth.

-• Chicken Broth + Water - are your liquids that are added after some quick sautéeing to release the vegetable flavors!
-A combination of 3 cups chicken broth, 2 cups beef broth, and 1 cup of water can also be used
+• Chicken Broth and water - are your liquids that are added after some quick sautéeing to release the vegetable flavors.
+A combination of 3 cups of chicken broth, 2 cups of beef broth, and 1 cup of water can also be used.

-• Fried Onions - if you're a super-fan of Benihana's onion soup, then you know that it wouldn't be complete without a sprinkle of fried onions!
-Use French's, Durkee's, Fresh Gourmet, Trader Joe's, or your preferred brand fried onions.
+• Fried Onions - if you're a super fan of Benihana's onion soup, then you know it wouldn't be complete without a sprinkle of fried onions.
+Use French's, Durkee's, Fresh Gourmet, Trader Joe's, or your preferred brand of fried onions.

 1. Sauté the Vegetables

-1. Bring a saucepan with a tablespoon of water or chicken broth to medium-high heat with the roughly chopped carrots, celery, onion, and garlic.
+Heat.
+Bring a saucepan with a tablespoon of water or chicken broth to medium-high heat with the roughly chopped vegetables.
+Use 1-2 carrots and stalks of celery, 1 large yellow or white onion, and 2-3 cloves garlic or ½ tablespoon of minced garlic.

 2. Cook the Broth